adriannovegil/awesome-observability/README.md

 * [tcollector github](https://github.com/OpenTSDB/tcollector) - Data collection framework for OpenTSDB
 * [falcon-plus github](https://github.com/open-falcon/falcon-plus) - An open-source and enterprise-level monitoring system.

+#### Processing

+ * [Logstash](https://www.elastic.co/es/products/logstash) - Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."

 #### Storage

 * [influxdata](https://influxdata.com) - influxdb, written in go.